Who

 A proprietary zero-context, continual learning architecture that autonomously constructs high-dimensional world models to identify signal within noise.

-By operating in non-stationary data streams with a continuous understanding of change, our architecture detects causal directional shifts before traditional statistical models reach significance.
+By operating in non-stationary data streams with a continuous understanding of change, our architecture detects causal directional shifts and tracks their evolving impact before traditional approaches reach statistical significance.
 This is achieved with zero reliance on training data, pre-defined context or periodic retraining.

 What